thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 NIL
 ```

-Before we create an actual cycle, we need to tell the interpreter to print them (otherwise the request to print a circular list would never return; unlike Haskell, Common Lisp is not a lazy language).
+Before we create an actual cycle, we need to tell the interpreter to print them (otherwise the request to print a circular list would never return; unlike Haskell, Common Lisp is not a lazy language by default).

 ```lisp
 * (setf *print-circle* t)